raphaelmansuy/tutorials/ADK_observability.md

 This path provides immediate visibility into your ADK agents with minimal configuration.

+> **🎯 Success Criteria:** By the end of this section, you'll have basic monitoring, tracing, and logging working for your ADK agent.

+### Progress Checklist

+- [ ] Built-in monitoring enabled and verified
+- [ ] Distributed tracing configured and tested
+- [ ] Structured logging implemented and validated

 ### 1. Built-in Monitoring with Cloud Monitoring (2 minutes)

 Vertex AI Agent Engine automatically exports key operational metrics to Cloud Monitoring with no additional configuration required: